Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

-By the assumptions on the terminal condition $g$ and the generator $f$, it can be easily shown that this BSDE has a unique solution.
-Moreover, noting that this equation satisfies the conditions of Theorem \ref{th:BML-interpretation-simple-decoupled-FBSDE}, we have:
+By the assumptions on terminal condition $g$ and generator $f$, it can be easily shown that this BSDE has a unique solution.
+Moreover, noting that this equation satisfies the conditions of Theorem \ref{th:BML-interpretation-simple-decoupled-FBSDE}, we have